TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- this is cool actually but if someone connects right away it will show his nickname as the victim
 		- due to id collision
 		- maybe store nickname?

-- Watch out if fpset does not cause performance problems

 - Do something so that we don't lose work in playtesting mode